aravindhk/QESummerSchool/Day-5/exercise-6/README.md

 ## CuO

-Try to run the CuO input with GPU acceleration by change the jobscript given in the previous step.
+Try to run the CuO input with GPU acceleration.
+Start from the jobscript given above and remember to exploit OpenMP parallelism.
-Try with `-npool 1` and `-npool 2` and remember to exploit OpenMP parallelism.
+Try with `-npool 1` and `-npool 2`.
 Can you obtain a speedup with respect to the CPU only run?

     # Run it!